mostafa-habib/mostafa-habib/README.md

 <h1 align="center">Hi 👋, I'm Mostafa Habib</h1>
-<h3 align="center">I am a front-end software engineer passionate about computer science, especially web development who loves Translating designs into high-quality code, Proficient with Javascript and its new specifications, React.js and its ecosystem, HTML, and CSS. proactive in suggesting ideas, Good problem-solving skills.</h3>
+<h3 align="center">Meticulous frontend software engineer with 1+ year experience passionate about web development who loves Translating designs into high-quality code, Proficient with Javascript and its new specifications, React.js and nextJs ecosystem, HTML, CSS, and Responsive web development, and I have Good problem-solving skills with practice in competitive programming contests.</h3>

 - 👨‍💻 All of my projects are available at [mostafahabib86.netlify.app](mostafahabib86.netlify.app)